TheElderlyChild/ServiceNovigrad/README.md

-"# project-weks"
+FULL REPORT OF THE PROJECT FOUND IN SEGProjectReport.pdf

+Admin Detais
 Username : admin001
 Password : onePunch

 Don't run on a screen smaller than that of "Nexus 5".

-Currently, the project is implemented with RelativeLayouts which do not adapt to screen size Deliverable 4 will be implemented with ConstraintLayouts which can adapt.
+Minimum API: API 26.

 Elliot Kirsch and Shinlong Chen are currently not members of this group.
 Current Members are: Wyse Ebbah, Kian Mozefarian.

 Delay in Submission of Deliverable 2/3 is due to the restructure of the group, as members left close to the deadline without contibuting.

-Minimum API: API 26.
-However, apart from the Employee Activity, all other activities have Minimum API 16.